 About a month ago, I was wondering where the tallest church spire in the UK is.
-I found it to be less than 150 Km (∽90 miles) from London; moreover, it turned that the location is just a stone’s throw away from possibly the most famous pile of rocks on Earth: the Stonehenge.
+I found it to be ∽90 miles (less than 150 KM) from London; moreover, it turned out that the location is just a stone’s throw away from possibly the most famous pile of rocks on Earth: Stonehenge.
 Well, there was the plan.

 The cathedral was built in just 38 years, completed in 1258.
 The tower was added by 1330.

 I got inside just in time before their service and decided to stay for the mass, leaving the exploration of the interior for later.